MazinMukhtar/Efficient-Attention-Computation/README.md

 # Efficient-Attention-Computation
-Researching efficient attention computation methods for Tesla GPUs
+Researching optimization techniques for attention computation in a production ML pipeline using JAX and xFormers for deployment on Tesla GPUs.